Skip to Main Content

 CTIS-09 Cloud Computing Infrastructure and Services (3)

-CTIS-10 Introduction to Database Management Systems (3)
+CTIS-10 Introduction to Databases and Intelligent Systems (3)

 CTIS-11 Linux System Administration (3)